michalis0/BigScaleAnalytics/week2/readme.md

 All exercises can be found in the notebook.
 The queries relate to two datasets:

-* World Cup: You will do these queries during the lab.
+* **World Cup**: You will do these queries during the lab.
-* Titanic: These are just extra exercises that you can do on your own if you feel like you need more practice.
+* **Titanic**: These are just extra exercises that you can do on your own if you feel like you need more practice.

 Solutions to both series of questions will be released at the end of the week.